 As if eating out and enjoying a feast of gelato isn’t enough to show you how close food is to an Italian’s heart and soul, there are also tons of classes where you can learn to cook like a local too, and what better way to have a long lasting and meaningful souvenir from your Roman adventure than to take a few recipes and a learned skill home with you.
 It’s much better than another fridge magnet of the Colosseum!

-The Municipal Rose Garden.
+Visit The Municipal Rose Gardens.

 This is perhaps one of the single most romantic spots in Rome, full of young, local lovers taking romantic strolls and enjoying the stunning views and picturesque landscaped gardens, but don’t let that put you off.
 Even if you are solo these beautiful gardens are a great place to escape the tourist crowds.